hljiang0720/hljiang.github.io/_pages/teaching.md

 ### <i class="fa fa-fw fa-chalkboard-teacher" aria-hidden="true"></i> Courses taught at UTRGV

+* **CSCI 4341 IoT Principles & Hacking (Spring 2022)**
+* This course covers fundamental concepts and topics in Internet of Things (IoT) including architecture, communications, security, and applications.
+A hands-on project to solve user needs using an IoT microcontroller is a key part of this course.

+* **CSCI 3333 Algorithms & Data Structures (Spring 2022)**
+* This course is a continuation of data structures topics covered in CSCI 2380.
+Content includes theoretical topics in algorithmic efficiency and complexity, along with abstract data types, including graphs, networks, trees, and priority queues.
+Search topics, including hashing, trees and sorting algorithms including external sorting are introduced and compared.
+Computational complexity topics include the class P and NP, NP-completeness and reducibility, NP-completeness proofs, and NP-complete problems.
 * **CSCI 2344 Programming in Unix/Linux Environment (Fall 2021)**
   * This course presents the UNIX file system, the commonly used utilities, editors, shell programming and scripting.
 It includes instruction in software development in the UNIX/Linux environment.
 In addition, a brief overview of the internal components of the operating system will be covered.